elamaran619/amazon-quicksight-user-guide/doc_source/add-a-text-filter.md

 1. Choose whether to include or exclude records that contain the field values you will select in the next step\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/pick-fields-include.png)

-1. Select the field values you want to filter on\.
+1. Select the field values that you want to filter on\.

    Scroll through the checklist and select or clear values, or toggle the **ALL** check box to select or deselect all of the values at once\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/filter-text-select.png)